-Further, several of our lessees have initiated bankruptcy or comparable proceedings, and current market conditions have increased the likelihood that other lessees will default on their obligations to us or experience bankruptcy.
-For example, on May 26, 2020, LATAM Airlines Group S.A., one of our significant lessees, filed for Chapter 11 bankruptcy, and several other lessees have also commenced Chapter 11 or similar proceedings as a result of the pandemic.
-These developments could result in lower values for our aircraft, especially widebody and older aircraft, thereby increasing the likelihood that in future quarters we may recognize impairment charges with respect to these aircraft.
+We are observing, as a result of the significant and sustained decline in international air passenger traffic and an expectation of a long recovery time for international air traffic, a shift by some airlines away from current technology widebody aircraft in favor of new technology widebody aircraft.
+This has led us to recognize an impairment charge of \$914.8 million related to flight equipment held for operating lease during the three months ended September 30, 2020.
+Further, a number of our lessees have initiated bankruptcy or comparable proceedings, and current market conditions have increased the likelihood that other lessees will default on their obligations to us or experience bankruptcy.
+For example, on May 26, 2020, LATAM Airlines Group S.A., one of our significant lessees, filed for Chapter 11 bankruptcy, and other lessees have also commenced Chapter 11 or similar proceedings as a result of the pandemic.
+If airlines continue to experience prolonged financial hardship or bankruptcies, or there are other adverse developments to the air travel industry arising from the pandemic, aircraft values may decline further, thereby increasing the likelihood that in future quarters we recognize additional impairment charges with respect to our aircraft.
 See "Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical accounting policies and estimates-Event-driven impairment assessments" in this Interim Report on Form 6-K. Additionally, any such developments could increase the likelihood that our definite-lived customer relationships intangible assets could be impaired.
-In addition, any bankruptcy, insolvency, reorganization or other restructuring of our lessees may result in their grounding our aircraft, negoting their leases, all of which could depress aircraft market value and adversely affect our ability to timely re-lease or sell aircraft at favorable rates, if at all.
+In addition, any bankruptcy, insolvency, reorganization or other restructuring of our lessees may result in their grounding our aircraft, negotiating reductions in aircraft lease rentals or altogether rejecting their leases, all of which could depress aircraft market value and adversely affect our ability to timely release or sell aircraft at favorable rates, if at all.
 See "Item 3.
-Key Information-Risk Factors-Risks related to our business-Airline reorganizations could impair our lessees' ability to comply with their lease payment obligations to us" in our Annual Report on Form 20-F for the year ended December 31, 2019, filed with the SEC on March 5, 2020.
+Key Information-Risk Factors-Risks related to our business- Airline reorganizations could impair our lessees' ability to comply with their lease payment obligations to us" in our Annual Report on Form 20-F for the year ended December 31, 2019, filed with the SEC on March 5, 2020.